 A Change-Management Guide for Business, Government and Civil Society

 Bob Doppelt, Director of Resource Innovations, and The Climate Leadership Initiative, University of Oregon, USA.
-With a Foreword by William McDonough, McDonough + Partners20% discount on this title
+With a Foreword by William McDonough, McDonough + Partners

 Ranked as “one of the best ten publications on sustainable development” (GlobeScan Survey of Sustainability Experts, 2004).

-So what are these strategies and why do they work?
-Bob Doppelt spent years researching how the leaders of both private and public organisations that have initiated and sustained significant sustainability programmes designed and approached them.
-His findings, presented in this hugely readable book, demystify the sustainability-change process by providing a theoretical framework and a methodology that managers can use to successfully transform their organisations to embrace sustainable development.
+Because so few resources are available to answer these questions, Bob Doppelt spent three years researching how the leaders of both private and public organisations that have initiated and sustained significant sustainability programmes designed and approached them.
+His findings, presented in this hugely readable book, will demystify the sustainability-change process by providing a theoretical framework and a methodology that managers can use to successfully transform their organisations to embrace sustainable development.

 Changing organisational culture requires interventions in two key areas:

 First, the governance system of the organisation must be altered.
 A majority of organisations today hold a mechanistic, autocratic view of governance.
 In contrast, organisations that have made the most progress toward sustainability view all of their internal members, as well as external stakeholders, as vital parts of an interdependent system.
 In the leading sustainability organisations, these beliefs engender a skilful distribution of information, power and wealth among employees and stakeholders because managers realise that all of the parts of the organisational system must feel valued and be meaningfully involved for these higher purposes to be achieved.
 Transforming systems of governance to acheive these results requires seven core interventions.
 Each intervention builds on and reinforces the others.
 Part II of the book describes these interventions and how the leading organisations employ them to establish an enduring systems approach to change.